 It should have been an uneventful walk in the park on an otherwise uneventful Thursday, but a couple of begrudged busybodies interrupted my otherwise uneventful day.
 They could not permit my dog to chase a couple of ducks into the lake without making wild threats against me.
 I decided that the rest of us should push back against the tide of busybodies attempting to restore their definition of order by exposing them for who they really are.

-“There are no absolute truths,” is a defense the wonderful employ.
+“There are no absolute truths,” is a wonderful sentiment.

-“That’s a wonderful sentiment,” the speaker will reply, “but if it’s true 50.001% of the time, that’s good enough for me to accept it as general rule.”
+“But what if it’s true 50.001% of the time?
+Is that enough to accept it as general rule.”

 Make a general assessment about a noun (a person, place, or thing) in our culture today, and the assessor is bound to encounter a wonderful defense of that noun.
 The wonderful defense centers around the idea that all assessments are generalities.
 My counter to this ever-present defense is that all generalities are based on general rules, and while it is true that there are exceptions to general rules, the exceptions do not nullify the idea behind a general rule.
 If a speaker makes the claim that an individual engaged in freakish behavior 99.8% of the time is a freak, wonderful people will often focus on .2% anecdotal information regarding the fact that that freak is an exception to the general rule the speaker espouses.

 There’s a reason that the “No Fear” ad campaign worked as well as it did.
-We are empowered women and manly men that believe fear is a sign of weakness.
+We are empowered women and manly men who believe fear is a sign of weakness.
 We have precedent for the unexpected anomalies that might buckle our peers.
-The idea that fear is a warning message sent from the brain for self-protection is to be ignored and fought, because fear is fiction, and fear is propaganda to the well-traveled and experienced individuals that have lived in other locales far more tumultuous than the silly city you two now live in, and no silly weather anomaly can compare to what their cosmopolitan metropolis offered.
-This message is brought to you by those that had no fear, and it ended up resulting in their demise.
+The idea that fear is a warning message sent from the brain for self-protection is to be ignored and fought, because fear is fiction, and fear is propaganda to the well-traveled and experienced individuals who have lived in locales far more tumultuous than the silly city we now live in, and no silly weather anomaly can compare to what their cosmopolitan metropolis offered.
+This message is brought to you by those who have no fear, and it ends up resulting in their demise.

 Is it possible to live a life without fear?
 Is there anything we can learn from a psychopath?
 How often do fears, large and small, govern our thought process and regulate our lives?
 A psychopath might admit that living a life without fear has resulted in their incarceration, but when they look out at the rest of us, and how we’re unable to accomplish the simplest task without fear altering it some manner, they think they have probably received an unhealthy dose of an otherwise good thing.